-When our loved one’s reach a certain age, we want them to be able to enjoy their final years in a safe and friendly environment.
+When our loved ones reach a certain age, we want them to be able to enjoy their final years in a safe and friendly environment.
 Many elder care facilities provide the assistance and medical attention our senior family members need to maintain such a lifestyle, but some are breeding grounds for abuse and neglect.

-If you believe your loved one has been harmed by the negligent or ill-intentioned actions of a nursing home employee, a nursing home abuse attorney in New York can help you hold them liable for physical, emotional, and financial damages.
-The team at Morelli Law has a wealth of experience serving victims of elder abuse and are fully prepared to take on your case.
+If you believe your loved one has been impacted by the negligent or ill-intentioned actions of a nursing home employee, a personal injury lawyer in New York can help you hold them liable for physical, emotional, and financial damages.

 Damages You Can Receive in a New York Nursing Home Abuse Case

 Economic damages can be requested to cover expenses like medical bills and other tangible losses.
 Non-economic damages are meant to compensate for the emotional toll that abuse can take on a victim.
-A nursing home abuse attorney in New York will be able to determine exactly which of the following damages you and your family member are eligible to receive:

 - Pain and suffering